Robert L. M. Underhill

 Robert Lindley Murray Underhill (March 3, 1889 – May 11, 1983) was an American mountaineer best known for introducing modern Alpine style rope and belaying techniques to the U.S. climbing community in the late 1920s and early 1930s.

 Family and early life

 His father, Abram Sutton Underhill (1852–1942) was an attorney, banker and prominent Quaker.
 His sister Ruth Murray Underhill (1883–1984) earned her PhD from Columbia University and was a social worker, anthropologist and author.
 Underhill's full name combined his maternal grandfather's name plus his father's surname.
 He received an A.B. degree from Haverford College in 1909.
 At that time, Haverford was an elite Quaker college for men.
 He received a PhD from Harvard in 1916.
 He was an instructor in mathematics at Harvard in 1918, and a tutor and then instructor in philosophy at Harvard from 1925 to 1931.
 During that period, he was an active member of the Harvard Mountaineering Club.
 He began climbing in the Alps about 1910.
 His academic life's work was a study of logic.

+He had a love affair with Edith Spaeth, one of America’s first syndicated woman science writers, from 1920 to 1921 according to uncovered letters he sent.